khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 Formally it calculates selectivity for every cell, but in fact this selectivity was calculated in a very simplistic way that is now considered obsolete.
 So it needs to be recalculated (by caimaging_pca described below), and included into any analyses of graph from there; NOT from the file that contains the graph.

 Also builds a "mugshot" picture of each dataset, based on the timing of spiking, and PCA analysis.
-This functionality is deprecated however, and moved to caimaging_pca.
+This functionality was later deprecated, moved to caimaging_pca, and much improved.

 The routine returns all matrices (te, corr, p) in the "direct", unflipped format, so w_ij is a connection from i to j.
 It means that G(w) makes sense, but to run a process on this matrix you'd have to flip it: s = w'*s.